 No-one enters marriage expecting divorce.
 But in the spirit of 'expect the best but plan for the worst', make a point of knowing how your joint finances work.
 This includes bank accounts, investments and superannuation.

 And make sure you own your own life insurance policies.
 Cross-ownership of life insurance is common between spouses (except for income protection which must be held in your own name).
 But there can be unintended consequences if your marriage breaks down and you need to make a claim.

 "Say you have trauma cover in your ex-partner’s name and you are diagnosed with cancer.
-He can receive the payout", says Diana.
+He can receive the payout, even if you are divorced", says Diana.